CS 332

 image types

 There are four types of images that are supported in MATLAB.
-A binary image contains only black and white pixels and is stored in a logical matrix of 0’s and 1’s.
-An indexed image is an matrix of integers in a range from 1 to n that each represent an index into a separate colormap.
+A binary image contains only black and white pixels and is stored in a logical matrix of 0's and 1's.
+An indexed image is a matrix of integers in a range from 1 to n that each represent an index into a separate colormap.
 The colormap is stored in an nx3 matrix, where each row contains values for the red, green and blue components of a particular color.
 Indexed images can be stored in matrices of type uint8, uint16 or double.
-The colormap is always an matrix of type double.
+The colormap is always a matrix of type double.
 An intensity image consists of intensity, or gray-scale values.
 When displayed, an intensity image appears as a black and white photograph.
 Intensity images can be stored in matrices of type uint8, uint16 or double.
 Finally, an RGB image, or truecolor image, is stored in an mxnx3 matrix.
 The first two dimensions represent pixel location and the third dimension specifies the red, green and blue components for the color of each image pixel.
 An RGB image can also be stored in matrices of type uint8, uint16 or double.
 We will primarily work with intensity and RGB images.
 It is easy to convert between image types, using functions that were mentioned briefly in the section, Types of numbers.
 MATLAB also provides specific functions such as rgb2gray that converts an RGB image into a gray-level image.

 reading and writing images